aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/consensus_config.md

 # Module `0x1::consensus_config`

 Maintains the consensus config for the blockchain.
-The config is stored in a Reconfiguration, and may be updated by root.
+The config is stored in a<br/> Reconfiguration, and may be updated by root.

 -  [Resource `ConsensusConfig`](#0x1_consensus_config_ConsensusConfig)